-The College has no specific restrictions on campus access due to COVID-19 at this time.
+The College has no specific restrictions on campus access due to COVID-19 or other health hazard at this time.
 However, the College reserves the right to reimplement protective measures, including face coverings, social distancing, and requiring vaccinations, at any time without prior notice.
-The College's COVID-19 Prevention Plan & Access Policy as of May 9, 2023 is available on Sharknet.
-As a reminder, if you test positive, you are required to notify the Dean of Students (students) or Chief HR Officer (employees).
-A copy is also included in Appendix D.
+The College's COVID-19 Prevention Plan & Access Policy as of January 22, 2024, is available on Sharknet.
+As a reminder, if you test positive for COVID-19, you are required to notify the Dean of Students (students) or Chief HR Officer (employees).